Devbimb/Book-Supplier-App/README.md

   The motivation for building this App stems from:
   * minimizing time spent on maintaining record of books and customer needs
   * eliminating delays in book supply to library, schools etc
-  * efficiency in seraching for books
+  * efficiency in searching for books
   * reduction of cubersome of maintaining several documents
   * overall reduction of operating cost and time spent.